warrenshea/notes/dev.es6-foreveryone!.online-course.md

 //** this i variable is now scoped to the loop
 ```

+###  Module 4: Temporal Dead Zone

 * Temporal Dead zone
 ```javascript
 var pizza = "deep dish";
 console.log(pizza); //returns undefined
 ```
-The var variables can be access before it's defined
+The `var` variables can be access before it's defined
 You can't access the value, but you can access the variable
 ```javascript
 let/const pizza = "deep dish";